PhD Counselor Education and Supervision

 Upon completion of the PhD in CES, graduates will be prepared to seek full-time or adjunct faculty positions in Counselor Education programs.
 In addition, individuals will be qualified to provide advanced supervision, and will have more advanced clinical skills, allowing for more advanced positions within the Counseling field - such as Clinic Director and similar positions.

-All new students in the PhD CES program begin their studies with a one-time, two-day Residential Orientation.
-Residential Orientations are held two days ahead of the RC at the start of the Fall and Spring semesters.
+All new students in the PhD CES program begin their studies with a one-time, virtual Orientation.
+The virtual orientation includes a Canvas orientation course shell, and a virtual meeting ahead of the start of the term. ahead of the RC at the start of the Fall and Spring semesters.

 Activities during the required RCs are designed to expand further on the knowledge from coursework, to develop teaching, and supervision skills, and to participate in professional development through workshops, courses, and seminars, as well as formal and informal meetings and discussions with faculty, advisors, and peers.
 Although students complete most of their coursework online, attendance at residential conferences, during completion of coursework (not including dissertation) is required.